 We have been on continuous DHIR production testing

-since 1974 until this past year when I had to let it go.
-I have picked it up again in 2014,and the girls are milking
+since 1974 (except for 2013 when I had to let it go but I picked it up again in 2014), and the girls are still milking

 well.
-We are scheduled for Linear Appraisal again this Aug. or Sept., and I am hoping to at least make it to the two
+We have had Linear Appraisal again on a yearly basis, and I am happy to make it to at

 all the traveling and other life interruptions around here the production records reflect “reality”.
 We have had